julzinsights/julzinsightcom3/content/about.md

       But now it's time.
 Time to make the shift from now to next.

-      Introducing Julz Insight, a digital studio founded on the principles
+      Introducing Julz Insight, a digital studio focused on solving problems by building impactful products and providing bespoke services.

+      We believe in the following principles

       1. Innovation